extremenetworks/ipfabric-docs/docs/source/solutions/dcfabric/install.rst

 System requirements
 -------------------

-The system requirements for |bwc| with DC Fabric Automation Suite are same as the core platform requirements, except the memory requirements outlined below should be used.
+The system requirements for |bwc| with DC Fabric Automation Suite are same as the core platform requirements, except the memory requirements outlined below will overwrite the system requirements in the platform page.
 See the :doc:`system requirements documentation</install/system_requirements>` for more details.

 +--------------------------------------+-----------------------------------+